openSUSE/news-o-o/_posts/2012-11-20-opensuse-at-linuxcon.markdown

 ## Introduction

 The openSUSE Project participated at LinuxCon Europe 2012 (05-08 Nov 2012), sharing booth space with SUSE.
 Two ambassadors ([Zoumpis](http://www.zoumpis.eu/),[Diomidis](http://en.opensuse.org/User:Diomidis)] were there to represent the openSUSE Community during the conference.
-Letâ€™s see what happened there!
+Let’s see what happened there!

 ## Pre conference Day

 On Sunday evening we made our first visit at the Linuxcon Venue.
-Our first mission was to visit the registration desk and get our IDâ€™s and T-Shirts, then we went to the co-hosted (SUSE/openSUSE) booth and started to unpack the SUSE goodies.
+Our first mission was to visit the registration desk and get our ID’s and T-Shirts, then we went to the co-hosted (SUSE/openSUSE) booth and started to unpack the SUSE goodies.
 Allan Clark, who organized the SUSE attendance at the event, also joined us to help with the booth setup.